 Listening To The SVS SoundPath Tri-Band Adapter…

-BTS “Yet to Come (The Most Beautiful Moment)” via Tidal (44.1/16) has a lot of dynamic drive and upper frequency extension, with a weird background synthesizer drone that envelops the entire width of the horizontal soundstage but it doesn’t intrude on the lead vocals locational cues, clarity, or edgy quality.
+BTS “Yet to Come (The Most Beautiful Moment)” via Tidal (44.1/16) (buy at Amazon) has a lot of dynamic drive and upper frequency extension, with a weird background synthesizer drone that envelops the entire width of the horizontal soundstage but it doesn’t intrude on the lead vocals locational cues, clarity, or edgy quality.
 The SVS Tri-Band Adapter was able to deliver the music wonderfully from a DAC in one room to a sound system in another.

 Dan Tyminski, who’s been part of Alison Krauss’s band for many years, put out a tribute to Tony Rice called “Church Street Blues.”
 Joined by Stellar guitarist Molly Tuttle on guitar and background vocals, they tear through their superlative version of this Tony Rice classic.
 The 44.1/16 version on Qobuz has far better dynamics, snap, and fidelity than the You Tube version, but the video gives you a taste of what you’ll hear on a full-resolution one.
 The SoundPath Tri-Band adapter didn’t deliver every ounce of detail I would expect from a wired connection, and there was an increase in base-level noise, but it was still quite impressive what I was able to accomplish with a wireless connection.

 Is The SVS SoundPath Tri-Band Adapter a Good Value?

 Yes, although needless to say that value probably isn’t in re-sell-a-bility.
 Not only can you use it for attaching active loudspeakers or a subwoofer wirelessly, but you could also use it to connect the analog output of a source component, such as a turntable or DAC located in a separate room, wirelessly to your system.
 That doubles its usefulness.